Sulawesi: Prehistory

 Pre-1200 Bugis society was most likely organized into chiefdoms.
 Some anthropologists have speculated these chiefdoms would have warred and, in times of peace, interbred.
 Further, they have speculated that personal security would have been negligible and head-hunting an established cultural practice.
 The political economy would have been a mixture of hunting and gathering and swidden or shifting agriculture.
 Speculative planting of wet rice may have taken place along the margins of the lakes and rivers.

 In Central Sulawesi, there are more than 400 granite megaliths (Behoa Valley Pokekea Megalithic Site, Bada and Napu valleys within the Lore Lindu National Park), which various archaeological studies have dated to be from 3000 BC to AD 1300.
 They vary in size from a few centimeters to approximately 4.5 m.
 The original purpose of the megaliths is unknown.
 Approximately 30 of the megaliths represent human forms.
 Other megaliths are in form of large pots (Kalamba) and stone plates (Tutu'na).

 A burial of a woman associated with the hunter-gatherer Toalean culture dating to 7,000 years ago has yielded DNA that has provided rare insight into early migrations in and through the region.

 Cave art

 In October 2014, it was announced that cave paintings in Maros had been dated as being approximately 40,000 years old.
-One of a hand was 39,900 years old, which brings it among the oldest known hand stencils in the world (the record is detained so far by a 64,000 years-old stencil hand made by a Neanderthal in Maltravieso cave, Cáceres, Spain).
+One of a hand was 39,900 years old, which brings it among the oldest known hand stencils in the world.